MarkEScheidker/UAHSeniorDesign/README.md

 # What does it do?
-At the moment, we have set up gradle to compile the front and backend compponents of a kvision server, and sends it to a physical server box running on a home network. web pages and the backend components that host the services that make them run will be created in the coming months.
+At the moment, we have set up gradle to compile the front and backend compponents of a kvision/Ktor server, and sends it to a physical server box running on a home network.
+Web pages and the backend components that host the services that make them are currently in development, and a Mysql database integration is currently underway.

 # What will the final product look like?
 We plan to allow new users to create accounts with an email and